MaanasSathaye/retrovibed/README.md

 with the world and allows users to sign up for at cost cloud backup functionality.

-It allow supports community rss feeds of content, like linux ISOs, AI models, and public interest archives that you can subscribe to and donate your storage towards enabling distribution.
+It allow supports community rss feeds of content, like linux ISOs, AI models, and public interest archives that you can subscribe to and donate your storage towards enabling distribution and resist censorship, all while remaining anonymous (not yet audited, best effort).

 #### features
 see the [site](https://retrovibe.space) for more details